 November 9, 2020 - Eli Lilly announced the U.S. FDA granted Emergency Use Authorization for the investigational neutralizing antibody bamlanivimab (LY-CoV555) 700 mg.
-The authorization allows for the distribution and emergency use of bamlanivimab, which is administered via a single intravenous infusion
+The authorization allows for the distribution and emergency use of bamlanivimab administered via a single intravenous infusion.

 October 28, 2020 - Eli Lilly and Company announced an initial agreement with the U.S. government to supply 300,000 vials of bamlanivimab (LY-CoV555) 700 mg, an investigational neutralizing antibody, for $375 million.
 The initial agreement is for delivery over the two months following authorization and also provides the option for the U.S. government to purchase up to an additional 650,000 vials through June 30, 2021.

-October 14, 2020 - Lilly announced it continues to be in communication with the trial sponsor regarding the recommendation from the independent data safety monitoring board (DSMB) of the ACTIV-3 clinical trial to pause enrollment of the study.
-ACTIV-3, which is evaluating Lilly’s investigational neutralizing antibody bamlanivimab (LY-CoV555) as a treatment for COVID-19 in hospitalized patients, is sponsored by the National Institute of Allergy and Infectious Diseases, part of the National Institutes of Health.
+October 14, 2020 - Lilly announced it continues to communicate with the trial sponsor regarding the recommendation from the independent data safety monitoring board (DSMB) of the ACTIV-3 clinical trial to pause the study's enrollment.
+ACTIV-3, which evaluates Lilly’s investigational neutralizing antibody bamlanivimab (LY-CoV555) as a treatment for COVID-19 in hospitalized patients, is sponsored by the National Institute Allergy and Infectious Diseases, part of the National Institutes of Health.
 At this time, only the DSMB has reviewed the data from the trial, and NIH leadership and Lilly remain blinded to the ongoing trial results.
 Lilly trusts the judgment of the independent DSMB and supports its decisions to exercise caution in ensuring the safety of the patients participating in this study.

-October 13, 2020 - Eli Lilly and Co said that the government-sponsored clinical trial of its COVID-19 antibody treatment has been paused because of a safety concern.
+October 13, 2020 - Eli Lilly and Co said that the government-sponsored clinical trial of its COVID-19 antibody treatment had been paused because of a safety concern.

 October 7, 2020 - Lilly provides a comprehensive update on the progress of SARS-CoV-2 neutralizing antibody programs.

-October 1, 2020 - Non-peer-reviewed study: LY-CoV555, a rapidly isolated potent neutralizing antibody, provides protection in a non-human primate model of SARS-CoV-2 infection.
+October 1, 2020 - Non-peer-reviewed study: LY-CoV555, a rapidly isolated potent neutralizing antibody, protects in a non-human primate model of SARS-CoV-2 infection.

-September 16, 2020 - Lilly announced a proof of concept data from an interim analysis of the BLAZE-1 clinical trial, showing a reduced rate of hospitalization for patients treated with LY-CoV555.
+September 16, 2020 - Lilly announced a proof of concept data from an interim analysis of the BLAZE-1 clinical trial, showing a reduced hospitalization rate for patients treated with LY-CoV555.

 August 3, 2020 - Lilly Initiates Phase 3 Trial of LY-CoV555 for Prevention of COVID-19 at Long-Term Care Facilities in Partnership with the National Institute of Allergy and Infectious Diseases (NIAID).

-June 1, 2020 - Eli Lilly and Company announced patients have been dosed in the world's first study of a potential antibody treatment designed to fight COVID-19.
+June 1, 2020 - Eli Lilly and Company announced patients had been dosed in the world's first study of a potential antibody treatment designed to fight COVID-19.